 Follow-up appointments may include:

-- In those with many moles or atypical moles, baseline whole body imaging and sequential macro and dermoscopic images of melanocytic lesions of concern (mole mapping)
+- In those with many melanocytic naevi or atypical moles, baseline whole body imaging and sequential macro and dermoscopic images of melanocytic lesions of concern (mole mapping)

 Superficial spreading melanoma in situ is not dangerous; it only becomes potentially life threatening if an invasive melanoma develops within it.
 The rates of melanoma in situ are not reported by cancer registries.
 The risk of spread and ultimate death from invasive melanoma depends on several factors, but the main one is the measured thickness of the melanoma at the time it was surgically removed.

 New Zealand statistics gathered by the Cancer Registry between 1994 and 2004 revealed 15,839 invasive melanomas.
-Of these, 52% were under 0.75 mm in thickness, 22% were between 0.76 and 1.49 mm, 15% were between 1.5 and 3 mm in thickness and 11% were more than 3 mm in thickness.
+Of these, 52% were less than 0.75 mm thick, 22% were between 0.76 and 1.49 mm, 15% were between 1.5 and 3 mm in thickness, and 11% were more than 3 mm in thickness.
 Thicker tumours were slightly more likely to be diagnosed in males, and more likely in older people than younger ones.